Washington Real Estate Power of Attorney Form

 A notary public or two witnesses must confirm the principal’s signature.[1]

-No witness may be a family member, spouse, or domestic partner of the principal, nor may they be in the caregiving profession.
+No witness may be a family member, spouse, or domestic partner of the principal, nor may they be professional caregivers.

 Power of Attorney (Preview)